-Whatever your reasons may be for returning to school, you have taken the right step toward accomplishing your goals.
-Combined with SUPPORT+, our network of student support services, Rasmussen College provides you with a solid foundation of customized academic support tools and resources, so you can be successful on your path toward earning your degree.
+Whatever your reasons may be for returning to school-whether it is to create career advancement opportunities, make yourself more indemand in the job market, or even fulfill a personal life goal that you have set for yourself-you have taken the right step toward accomplishing your goals.
+Rasmussen College has an impressive lineup of faculty and our network of student support services provides you with a solid foundation of customized academic support tools and resources, so you can be successful on your path toward earning your degree.

-At Rasmussen College, serving the diverse needs of the communities around us is ingrained in the culture.
-By becoming a Public Benefit Corporation, we can continue to make an impact on the social welfare of communities through career-focused education and volunteer efforts that are not only sustainable, but potentially life-changing.
+As a Public Benefit Corporation, we serve the diverse needs of our communities and continue to make an impact on their social welfare through career-focused education and volunteer efforts that are not only sustainable, but potentially life-changing.

-I wish you the best of luck achieving your educational goal, and I look forward to seeing you at graduation.
+I personally welcome you to the greater Rasmussen College community, and I wish you the best of luck achieving your educational goals.
+I look forward to seeing you at graduation!

-Sincerely.
+Sincerely,